 Another option is to use fuel cells to generate electricity to drive the electric motor and the aircraft systems.
 Skyspark performed a test in a Pioneer 300 with a 75 l fuel tank at 350 bar containing some 26000 liters (!) of hydrogen (H2).
 The aircraft has a fuel cell in the copilot seat, a 65 kW motor and an auxiliary Lithium type backup battery.

 This fuel can also be used in internal combustion engines and the only byproduct coming from the exhaust is water (H2O).
 This would be the solution for our cars on the road if a transition is required from ordinary petroleum fuels.
 Laboratory test have proven that combining H2O and CO2 makes it possible in combination with the catalyst Ruthenium to store and release the hydrogen much quicker.

-General aviation and larger aircraft have higher energy requirements which electric technology is unable to fit into the wings of the aircraft and is easily done with liquid fuels.
-All in all electric propulsion is in its infancy with no real solution in the near and far future.
+General aviation and larger aircraft have much higher energy requirements which electric technology is unable to fit into the wings of the aircraft and is easily done with liquid fuels.
+All in all, electric propulsion is in its infancy with no real solution in the near and far future.

 Hydrogen powered is another possibility but we need large amounts of electricity to convert water to obtain this fuel.
 As long as we need oil or gas to do that, instead of clean nuclear power like a Thorium MSR reactor (or LFTR, not Uranium), we would better use ordinary liquid petroleum based fuels and concentrate on building higher efficiency combustion engines.